course-details-portlet

 Mandatory work requirements:

-- Participation in supervision based on text drafts.
+• Participation in minimum 2 supervisions based on text drafts.

 Mandatory work requirements must be approved before one can apply for the exam.
-Candidates who are in danger of being refused entry to the exam due to lack of work requirements, shall be notified of this, cf. regulations on studies at NTNU.
 New / postponed exams are conducted in accordance with current study regulations at NTNU.

 The Master thesis is normally written as a monograph.
 The thesis is submitted individually or as joint work between two students.
-If the thesis is submitted as joint work, a document must be attached which describes the contribution of the individual candidate.
-When the Master's thesis is submitted as a joint project, a common grade is typically given for the thesis.
+If the thesis is submitted as joint work, the students must sign a collaboration agreement and attach a collaboration description when submitting the master's thesis When the Master's thesis is submitted as a joint project, a common grade is typically given for the thesis.
 In rare cases, however, it may be necessary to assess the candidates separately.

 Specific conditions